TomFuUCSC/MarvelCharacters/README.md

 ### Code Explain

-you need create your own credential to access Marvel server.
+You'll need create your own credential to access Marvel server.

 1. The project adopts the MVVM-C (Model-View-ViewModel-Coordinator) architecture.